-Goal-poacher extraordinaire Fryatt signed at the beginning of January 2011 to form a new strike partnership with fellow signing Aaron McLean, and Matty immediately delivered goals to Nigel Pearson’s Tigers side.
-The following season he featured in every League game and scored 16 goals for Pearson and his successor Nick Barmby.
-At the start of 2012/13 season Fryatt suffered a nasty achilles injury that saw him sidelined for seven months, practically the entire season.
-The Tigers were elevated to the Premier League for the 2013/14 season and after a brief loan spell at Championship side Sheffield Wednesday in October and November 2013 that yielded four goals in 9 appearances, Matty returned to the City fold in early 2014 to spearhead the march to the FA Cup Final, netting four goals including a vital equaliser in the semi-final against Sheffield United.
-Matty’s last significant contribution for the Tigers was a late-season game at Old Trafford where substitute Fryatt scored a 25 yard screamer.
+At the start of the 2012/13 season Fryatt suffered a nasty achilles injury that saw him sidelined for seven months, practically the entire season.
+The Tigers were elevated to the Premier League for the 2013/14 season and after a brief loan spell at Championship side Sheffield Wednesday in October and November 2013 that yielded four goals in 9 appearances, Matty returned to the City fold in early 2014 to spearhead the march to the FA Cup Final, netting four goals including a vital equaliser in the Wembley semi-final against Sheffield United.
+Matty’s last significant contribution for the Tigers was a late-season game against Manchester United at Old Trafford where he came off the bench and scored a 25 yard screamer.
 His final game in black and amber was starting the May 2014 FA Cup Final against Arsenal.

-Following his release from City Fryatt moved to Nottingham Forest where he spent the remaining three years of his career.
-However further injuries denied Fryatt any kind of consistent first team place and in February 2018 he announced his retirement from the professional ranks having scored six goals in 26 appearances for Forest, the last of which had come nearly three years previously in March 2015.
+Following his release from City in June 2014 Fryatt moved to Nottingham Forest where he spent the remaining four years of his career, however further injuries denied Fryatt any kind of consistent first team place and in February 2018 he announced his retirement from the professional ranks having scored six goals in 26 appearances for Forest, the last of which had come nearly three years previously in March 2015.
 He scouted players for Cardiff after his playing days ended before being appointed a youth team coach at his first club Walsall in July 2018.
 He left that post after two years and worked for the media team at Leicester City while undertaking scouting missions for Cardiff City.

-Fryatt was capped at under-19 level by England, scoring four goals in the 2005 European U19 Championship, but he failed to progress in further age groups.
+Fryatt was capped five times at under-19 level by England in July 2005, scoring four goals in the 2005 European U19 Championship played in Northern Ireland including a hattrick against Serbia & Montenegro.

 Date/Place of Birth: 5 March 1986, Nuneaton